Jona-m/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Displaying current directory contents, including hidden files in a long format
+Displaying with user and group IDs in a long format